Planning Your Greenhouse

 1. What is the best position for my garden?

-If you do not have the space for a free standing structure, you may want to consider a lean to or 3/4 span glasshouse, where the structure is attached to a wall.
+If you do not have the space for a free standing structure, you may want to consider a lean to or 3/4 span greenhouse, where the structure is attached to a wall.
 The wall acts as a large store for the sun’s heat and collects heat during the day which it emits at night.
-The best position for a lean to or 3/4 span glasshouse is on a south facing wall.
+The best position for a lean to or 3/4 span greenhouse is on a south facing wall.